Unlike in English, in French, plural subjects have three possessive adjectives: masculine, feminine, plural.

 and also the more advanced

-Using "mon" rather than "ma" with feminine nouns starting with a vowel or mute h (possessive adjectives)
+"Ma" becomes "mon" with feminine nouns starting with a vowel or mute h (French Possessive Adjectives)